 This means important jobs have to wait for access to resources, simulations have to be scaled back, or projects cannot proceed fast enough leading to costly delays.
 In such cases, supplementing your HPC capacity with on-demand cloud resources enables you to complete projects faster, run larger and more complex simulations and handle urgent demands for access to HPC resources to meet critical deadlines.

 Bursting to the cloud allows you to be more agile by being able to react to dynamic business requirements, that place varying demands on your HPC resources.

-- Capacity and Capability to run HPC workloads.
 It often happens that capacity to run larger workloads is not available.
 Jobs requiring a higher number of cores either exceeding on-prem resources or facing an always busy on-prem HPC cluster have issues to find a slot.
 Adding HPC resources in the cloud on-demand overcomes such kind of restrictions and to be able to match HPC job requirements which often happen more seldom but are important as well.

-- Adapt the hardware resources to the individual HPC job.
 Running an on-premises HPC cluster often results in a compromise between the average hardware configuration suitable for a mix of different applications or a specific configuration that is designed to run a particular application or workload very well.
 This can result in poor application performance due to the compromises being made to accommodate all of the applications being used.